Kitten teething at a glance

 - Give him finely chopped up food or canned food if he appears to be in pain.

-I have noticed some kittens have an interest in gnawing on somewhat firm objects when the adult teeth are erupting.
+- Some kittens have an interest in gnawing on somewhat firm objects when the adult teeth are erupting.
 One kitten chewed on a leather handbag of mine.
 Find something suitable for your kitten to chew on such as a kitten toy or a softened dog chew.

 This is quite common.
 You may notice that the adult tooth erupts before the baby tooth has fallen out.
 In most cases, the tooth will eventually come out, but it is a good idea to seek veterinary attention as it may need to be manually extracted.
 This is a simple process as the tooth will be loose anyway.